fenrisis/quiz_project3/README.md

     - templatetags/
       - __init__.py
       - custom_filters.py   # This filter is used for the leaderboard page to round the score numbers.
-    - tests.py                # Contains tests for your project, such as testing the quiz functionality.
+    - tests.py                # Contains tests for project, such as testing the quiz functionality.
     - urls.py                 # Contains URL mappings for your app.
     - views.py                # The most important part of the MVC architecture - the controller that defines functions to display different views.
   - questions/